 When buying a house, you may wish to ask the current owner about their motivations for selling.
 Our team, in conjunction with you and your trusted advisors, will run a due diligence investigation on the business to ensure that everything is as it seems.

 Are there any pending court cases over intellectual property?
-What is the current state of their contracts with employees, suppliers, building owners or service providers?
-You need an experienced legal team who can check the fine print and make sure the business is above board.
+What is the current state of their contracts with employees, suppliers, building owners or, service providers?
+These are the kinds of questions that we answer with our due diligence findings.

-Making An Offer
+Making an Offer

 Buying a business in Christchurch is often more complicated than buying a house.
 Any offer needs to be legally watertight so that both parties understand their obligations.
 Do you want a buffer period after getting inside the business to check the books thoroughly and conduct financial due diligence?
 Would you prefer to have a gradual handover, where you pay off the sale price from your business's profits?